 Read more in our guide to visiting Ouirgane.

-The Ouzoud Falls are the most impressive in Morocco and a popular day trip from Marrakech.
+The Ouzoud Falls are Morocco’s most impressive and a popular day trip from Marrakech.

-Tumbling a total of 110 meters, the falls are beautifully nestled in a jungle paradise.
+Tumbling 110 meters, the falls are nestled in a jungle paradise.
 It can be a relaxing relief from the harsh Moroccan sun.

 There are a variety of interesting walks around the canyon and plenty of restaurants to stop for lunch while taking in the scenery.